-SB 314 requires the Secretary of Wildlife, Parks and Tourism to implement a combination antlered and antlerless deer permit and adopt rules and regulations to administer that permit, by April 30, 2013. (heard March 6, 2013, for non-resident)
+SB 314 requires the Secretary of Wildlife, Parks and Tourism to implement a combination antlered and antlerless deer permit and adopt rules and regulations to administer that permit, by April 30, 2013.
+(The corresponding non-resident rules and regulations were heard at the March 6, 2013, meeting.)